 If you bring along video camera, electric iron, razor or hair dryer, make sure they are adaptable to 220 AC and 50-cycle current and that you have adapter plugs for English outlets.
 Game lodges use generators, which shut down at bedtime.
-Camps in Tanzania only run generators for a few hours per day, however this usually is enough to recharge video batteries.
+Camps in Tanzania and Kenya only run generators for a few hours per day, however this usually is enough to recharge video batteries.
 Remember this is the Bush so don’t count on electricity.

 How do I get cash for my personal use?

 Since you will be met upon arrival at the airport and escorted to your hotel, you will not need any local currency before you reach the hotel, where you can obtain it.
 However, if time permits, airport exchanges often give better rates than hotels.
 There is now a large number of banks, ATM’s and registered For-Ex Bureaus where you can change your money safely and at excellent rates.
 Major Credit Cards are often accepted in larger towns and at lodges, but in markets and with vendors along the road, cash works best, and bargaining is expected.
 We recommend that you take traveler’s checks rather than carrying large amounts of cash.
 Many travelers find it useful to carry a hand calculator to estimate dollar values while shopping.